koding/koding/client/test/Readme.md

 # test

-this folder contains browser automated tests that run on ([selenium server](http://www.seleniumhq.org)).
+this folder contains browser automated tests that run on [selenium server](http://www.seleniumhq.org).

 # quick start

-Go to client[../client] folder and run:
+Go to [client](../client) folder and run:

 ```sh
 λ koding/client make test
 ```

-This will configure your `nightwatch` environment, transpile coffee-scripts under `test/lib` directory into `test/build`, start selenium-server, and run your tests in the correct order that they need to be run.
+This will configure your `nightwatch` environment, transpile coffee-scripts under `test/lib` directory into `test/build`, start [selenium-server,](./vendor) and run your tests in the correct order that they need to be run.

 # configuration

-In order to run tests written with [Nightwatch.js](http://nightwatchjs.org) framework, you need to generate a [configuration script.](http://nightwatchjs.org/guide#settings-file).
+In order to run tests written with [Nightwatch.js](http://nightwatchjs.org) framework, you need to generate a [configuration script.](http://nightwatchjs.org/guide#settings-file)

 This file can be automatically generated with: